Saiin Station: Retail

 A few large retail outlets and a variety of small shops line the streets surrounding Saiin Station.
 A 100 yen shuttle bus stops in front of Saiin Station and carries passengers directly to the retail area.

-A 100-yen store is located directly above Saiin station's entrance.

 There are many convenience stores within a 2 or 3 minute walk of Saiin Station.

 Hotels

 The Rhino hotel is located directly beside Saiin Station.

 Historical sites

 Kōzan-ji, a small Buddhist temple, is located directly across from Saiin Station, on the northeast corner of Nishioji street and Shijo Street, less than one-minute walking distance.

 Gaming

 Several pachinko parlors are located within walking distance of Saiin Station.

 History

 Saiin Station opened as Kyoto Saiin Station (京都西院駅, Kyōto-Saiin-eki) on 1 November 1928.
 At the time of opening, the station was the terminus of the Shinkeihan Railway, a former operator of the Hankyu Kyoto Line.
 On 31 March 1931, when the underground extension from Saiin to Keihan Kyoto Station (present-day Ōmiya Station) was completed, the station was moved from the ground level to the underground facilities and renamed Saiin Station.

 Station numbering was introduced to all Hankyu stations on 21 December 2013 with this station being designated as station number HK-83.

 At the time of the construction, a plan was tabled to link Saiin Station with the smaller and older Sai Station (located one-minute walking distance east on Shijo street) by means of an underground path, but the plan was eventually scrapped, due to strong opposition from people living in the area.
 The underground path was under construction until 2017.